-It’s rated with a IPX7 waterproof rating, which means that it can be immersed under 1m water for up to 30 minutes.
-Having said that, I’d definitely wouldn’t recommend doing that.
-But for those that rides along trails with your gravel or mountain bikes, you’d have a peace of mind when you ride through shallow river crossings.
+It’s rated with an IPX7 waterproof rating, which means that it can be immersed under 1m water for up to 30 minutes.
+Having said that, I’d definitely recommend doing that.
+But for those that ride along trails with your gravel or mountain bikes, you’d have peace of mind when you ride through shallow river crossings.

 Quarq also claims that the accuracy is within +/-2% accuracy at a resolution of .1 PSI.